AdaCore/training_material/courses/rust_essentials/110_std_types/05-string.rst

 * :rust:`String` is an **owned** and **growable** UTF-8 encoded type

-  * Lives on the heap, grows as needed, and ensures valid UTF-8
+  * Lives on the heap
+  * Grows as needed
+  * Ensures valid UTF-8

 * Key points

-  * UTF-8 encoding means length in bytes not necessarily number of characters
+  * UTF-8 means length in bytes not necessarily number of characters
   * Implements :rust:`Deref<Target = str>`

     * Allows you to call :rust:`&str` methods on it